zabbix/zabbix/templates/san/huawei_oceanstor_v6_snmp/README.md

 ## Overview

-The template to monitor SAN Huawei OceanStor V6 by Zabbix SNMP agent.
+This template is developed to monitor SAN Huawei OceanStor V6 via the Zabbix SNMP agent.

 ## Requirements